-COVID-19 and influenza activity are stable at a low level.
+COVID-19 activity shows some increase, though it is still at a low level.
+Influenza activity is stable at a low level.
 Considering all RSV indicators, activity is at a low level.
-Pertussis, or whooping cough, notifications although still high, remained stable this week.
+Pertussis, or whooping cough, notifications are high and have increased over the last week.